ekote/Build-Your-First-End-to-End-Lakehouse-Solution/extra/extra.md

    - After configuring the new Spark pool, Microsoft Fabric will redirect you back to the Spark settings screen.
    - A message will appear at the top part of the screen indicating that there are unsaved changes.
 Ensure to review and save these changes.
      ![Unsaved Changes](./../media/extra/17.jpg)

+> [!IMPORTANT]
+> If you change the default pool from Starter Pool to a Custom Spark pool you may see longer session start (~3 minutes).

 6. **Verification**:
    - Verify that the new Spark pool is listed in your workspace settings.